FirstHR

-5 free logistics templates, coordinator, specialist, associate, officer, and small-business, with the FLSA exempt-versus-non-exempt question and size-tiered guidance generic templates skip.
+Logistics is an umbrella of roles.
+This hub helps you pick the right one, from associate to coordinator, specialist, officer, and manager, with the FLSA and sizing guidance generic templates skip.
 Download as DOCX.

-At FirstHR, we build for small businesses without HR departments, which describes most logistics hiring: transportation and warehousing is one of the largest small-business sectors, and the realistic searcher is a small e-commerce brand or distributor hiring its first fulfillment coordinator.
-The five templates below, the coordinator plus specialist, associate, officer, and small-business versions, are ready to use, each with the FLSA and sizing guidance built in.
+At FirstHR, we build for small businesses without HR departments, which describes most logistics hiring: transportation and warehousing is one of the largest small-business sectors, and the realistic searcher is a small e-commerce brand or distributor hiring its first operations person.
+This hub helps you pick the right role and gives five ready-to-use templates, the coordinator plus specialist, associate, officer, and small-business versions, each with the FLSA and sizing guidance built in.

 Which Template Should You Use?